rashed1a/autoscan/README.md

 => sudo chmod +x autoscan.sh

+Note: It will update your system to avoid backdated resource-related issues.
+=> python update_os.py

-Note: Run the update_os.py if your machine is not updated otherwise there is no need to run update_os.py
+Note: Only run upgrade_os.py if your machine is not upgraded; otherwise, there is no need to run upgrade_os.py because this process takes a long time to complete.

-=> python3 update_os.py
+=> python upgrade_os.py

 => ./autoscan.sh